Configuration: Network Settings

 Summary

-Configuration: Network Settings provides a clear interface to configure the settings for the VPN Server and the website settings for the Admin and Client servers.
-It is a simple page that showcases the ease of configuring the Access Server in comparison to configuring these settings on your own.
+The Network Settings page provides a straightforward interface to configure the settings for the VPN Server and the website settings for the Admin and Client servers.